 Resources for Juliette Mentors

 Juliettes and their mentors should refer to nearly all the same resources as girls who participate in troops and Girl Scout volunteers.
 Follow the troop leader checklist to find planning guides, take online trainings, and see your year at a glance.
+All parent/guardian and Juliette Mentors will also be invited to join a Juliette Rallyhood that will provide guided support on program opportunities and special activities you can do with your girl.

 Summary of Resources